Sparvnastet/sparvnastet_pelican/README.md

 build process has compiled the ``*.scss`` files into ``css``.

-### Passphrase for public key

-If you encounter the following and haven't set fabric to use SSH Agent Forwarding:

-    fab publish

-    ssh.sparvnastet.org
-    [vojd@ssh.sparvnastet.org] Executing task 'publish'
-    [vojd@ssh.sparvnastet.org] run: echo "running remotely"
-    [vojd@ssh.sparvnastet.org] Passphrase for private key:

-Then just type anything and hit enter.
-Then Fabric will continue to ask you for the ssh password.
-You can read more about this issue at the bottom of this page [http://fabric.readthedocs.org/en/1.3.4/faq.html](http://fabric.readthedocs.org/en/1.3.4/faq.html)

 # Calendar

 ## Adding events to the calendar
 The calendar resides in ``content/calendar/calendar.json``.
 To add an event simply add an object to the list in the JSON file.
 NOTE: The calendar widget doesn't sort the events by date at the moment.
 It simply picks the first object as the latest event.